Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-amazing-games-to-learn-css.md

 ![Flexbox defense CSS game](https://cdn.hashnode.com/res/hashnode/image/upload/v1645941388346/ISBMoQEJo.png)

 Another super cool CSS game to learn flex is flexbox defense.
-In this game, you have to move around towers to defend a road from being attacked.
+In this game, you must move around towers to defend a road from being attacked.

 It has 12 levels, and it's pretty cool to see multiple answers can be correct.